IVRL/Cluster/RunAI/README.md

   $ kubectl logs <pod name> -n runai-<lab>
   ```
 * provide others log messages you can have

+## Create your working directory

+The semester-project, master thesis and intern students all have to create a folder under `/scratch/students` and put
+all of their files and codes there.
+The name of your folder should follow this pattern: `year-semester-type-username`,
+where type is

+* `sp` for semester project
+* `mt` for master thesis
+* `in` for intern students

+For example if I'm doing a semester project in year 2023 in the spring semester my folder should be
+named `2023-spring-sp-pajouheshgar`.

+**Important:** You should use sudo to create your directory but make sure to change the ownership to your user using

+* `chown -R $CLUSTER_USER:$CLUSTER_GROUP_NAME your_directory`

+where `$CLUSTER_USER` is your username and `$CLUSTER_GROUP_NAME` is the group name ("ivrl" in our case).

 ## Network communication - port forwarding